tm-robinson/dbml-renderer-browser/README.md

 `npm install`
 `npm start`

-# Build the dist folder for use on a production webserver (currently broken)
+# Build the dist folder for use on a production webserver (and then run local python webserver to test it)

 `npm install`
-`npm build`
+`npm run build`
+`python3 -m http.server 8181 --directory dist`

 # Health Warning

 I am a complete novice at node, javascript and webpack, so I am sure there are a lot of ways to improve this.
-Please raise a github issue or send me a PR if you have ideas, especially on reducing the size of the
+Please raise a github issue or send me a PR if you have ideas, especially on reducing the size of the distribution which is currently 20MB!